GVR Report cover Neurovascular Devices Market Size, Share & Trends Report

 Source: Grand View Research Analysis

-The stroke segment led the market with the largest revenue share of 56.85% in 2024.
+The stroke segment held the largest share in 2025.
 This dominance can be attributed to the growing prevalence of stroke across the globe.
 Moreover, healthcare facilities and industry players are focusing on developing innovative neurovascular devices that can help treat strokes.
 For instance, in November 2024, sixteen Indian hospitals, led by AIIMS Delhi, began testing a new stent-retriever for acute ischemic stroke, developed by U.S.-based Gravity Medical Technology.
 The GRASSROOT trial aims to evaluate this device, designed specifically for stroke clot characteristics in Indian patients, addressing a significant health burden in India.
 These developments of products for stroke treatment are anticipated to drive the segment growth.

 Global Stroke Statistics (2022): Incidence and Prevalence

-The hospital segment led the market with the largest revenue share of 70.82% in 2024.
+The hospital segment dominated the market in 2025, accounting for the largest share.
 This dominance is primarily driven by the high volume of neurovascular procedures performed in hospitals, the availability of advanced infrastructure, and the presence of skilled healthcare professionals.
 In addition, the growing number of hospital-based clinical trials and collaborations with medical device companies further strengthens the hospital segment's position in the market.

 Neurovascular Devices Market Share